What are the implications of a Section 18 valuation?

 If you have settled a claim recently were you made aware of the implications of a Section 18 valuation?
 For many, dilapidations simply mean repairs and the cost of doing the works.
 For a tenant, this is particularly important as it can limit your liability to a figure which, in some cases, can be significantly less than the cost of works.
-Please read an update from Nick Holman on Section 18 as well as the impact of COVID on delapidations and valuations.
+Please read an update from Vickery Holman on Section 18 as well as the impact of COVID on dilapidations and valuations.

 DILAPIDATIONS – DID YOU SETTLE AT THE RIGHT FIGURE?